JWebMP/Core/jar-resources/META-INF/resources/bower_components/flot/API.md

 timestamp number is used.
 This is a number, not a Date object.
 A Javascript timestamp is the number of milliseconds since January 1, 1970 00:00:00 UTC.
-This is almost the same as Unix timestamps, except it's in milliseconds, so remember to multiply by 1000!
+This is almost the same as Unix timestamps, except it's in milliseconds, so remember to multiple by 1000!

 You can see a timestamp like this